 - Ally doesn’t require a minimum deposit

-- CIT Bank requires a minimum deposit
+- CIT Bank requires a minimum deposit of $100

 - Each company provides their own debit card